 Adherence to these rules is required for NCARB Certification.

-If you have a NAAB accredited degree and one year of IDP documented with the National Council of Architectural Registration Boards, (NCARB), download the Registration Exam Application and complete the registration form and mail with a certified check to the Board office.
+If you have a NAAB accredited degree and are enrolled in the National Council of Architectural Registration Boards, (NCARB), Architectural Experience Program (AXP), please download the Exam Application and complete the registration form and mail with a certified check to the Board office.

-Upon receipt of your Kentucky application, $100.00 (certified check, made payable to the Kentucky State Treasurer) fee, and your one year of IDP approved from NCARB, we will notify the testing center you are eligible to take the A.R.E.
+Upon receipt of your Kentucky application, $100.00 (check, made payable to the Kentucky State Treasurer) fee, and your enrollment in the AXP, we will notify the testing center you are eligible to take the A.R.E.
 If you have further questions please email or call the office.

-The Kentucky Administrative Regulations - KAR 201 (After page loads, scroll down to Chapter 19)
+Kentucky Administrative Regulations - 201 KAR (After page loads, scroll down to Chapter 19)